 The outdoor patio at this unassuming restaurant is one of those where there's only a line of rocks between you and the sea, so you'll enjoy a side dish of salty breeze as you dine.
 Greek eats reign supreme at Koundouros, with goat, calamari and stuffed vine leaves, all topped off with a glass of honey-flavoured raki.

 Waves on the Rock is a hidden gem of a restaurant that enjoys views of – yes, you guessed it – waves on a rock.
 The cuisine here is, understandably, seafood-centric, with dishes like fried calamari and octopus, plus quirky veggie standouts such as stuffed squash flower leaves and courgette balls.

 Also located along the coast, Edem Taverna provides all the classic Greek fare you could ask for – lamb, massive seafood platters and stuffed vine leaves – but it's the wines that really steal the show.
 If in doubt, the staff are always ready to give you a recommendation from their lengthy wine list, which includes a number of bottles that are exclusive to the restaurant and from local wineries.

-It's easy to see that the fish served at Taverna Argentina is fresh, because the owner lets you choose your own from the freezer before it's cooked exactly to your liking.
+Greece holidays usually involve a healthy helping of the catch of the day, and it's easy to see that the fish served at Taverna Argentina is fresh, because the owner lets you choose your own from the before it's cooked exactly to your liking.
 Enjoying a location above the harbour, Taverna Argentina serves up a largely seafood menu, though you'll also find goat, chicken and pasta shaking things up.

 This waterfront restaurant brings all the right seafood flavours to Kolymbari, this time with a special attention to pasta.
 Diktina features a seafood spaghetti and a tuna-spaghetti special, plus classic Cretan favourites with a twist, like mussels saganaki and fresh, tempura-battered vegetables.